Preparing to study Law

 Our first recommendations are books on how to study Law

-- G. Williams, Learning the Law (16th edition, Sweet and Maxwell 2016).
+- ATH Smith, Glanville Williams: Learning the Law (16th edition, Sweet and Maxwell 2016).
 This helps you to understand the legal system and the discipline of studying law.
 It has been published many times so if you use a second hand copy, look at a recent edition

-- I Moore, C Newberry-Jones, The Successful Law Student (Oxford 2018)
+- I Moore, C Newberry-Jones, The Successful Law Student (2nd Edition, Oxford 2022)

 You may also be inspired to learn about ideas and views relating to justice, society and human rights by reading: